baseboxorg/community-node/doc/rewards_plan.md

 In fact, it has been noted that keeping all 100 Super Representative candidates rotating through Super Representative status will strengthen the network and provide the maximum amount of storage, and could in fact be a Tron Labs strategy for the network.

 We believe this process will only strengthen our position, since voters who have picked other losing candidates won’t be receiving any rewards.
 Their loyalty to their Super Representative candidate could be overcome when they see Community Node supporters receiving rewards even when our node loses the election.

-In essence, we would create a market for buying votes instead of rewarding them.

 To give you an idea of how our rewards system will work, if we win the first SR election with 100 million votes: